didaKtik/MEAN-retail-app/README.md

 ## Usage

+For more detailed instructions on how to set up MongoDB and how to register to third-party services and get the API keys have a look at [Introduction to MongoDB using the MEAN Stack](https://www.edx.org/course/introduction-mongodb-using-mean-stack-mongodbx-m101x).

+### Setup the database
-+ Once you have MongoDB installed, you have to populate the database with mock-data:
+Once you have MongoDB installed, you have to populate the database with mock-data:
 1. Start a Mongo server:
 ```
 mongod